 Outlook / Prognosis

-Contact your doctor if you develop blisters on your skin or in your mouth that heal very slowly or do not heal at all.
+- Develop blisters on your skin or in your mouth that heal very slowly or don’t heal at all.

 What questions should I ask my doctor?

-If you have pemphigus, you may want to ask your doctor:
+If you have pemphigus, you may want to ask your healthcare provider:

 - What are my treatment options?